-In specifying the guarantee for power, refer to TD subsection 6.1.4.3 of the "Specified Conditions" (see annex A of IEC 61366-1), and state clearly the basis of the guarantee.
-It is necessary, in this subclause, to establish the contractual obligations of the Contractor if the guaranteed power is not met.
+In specifying the guarantee for power, refer to TD subsection 6.1.4.3 of Specified conditions (see IEC 61366-1, annex A), and state clearly the basis of the guarantee.
+It is necessary in this subclause, to establish the contractual obligations of the Contractor if the guaranteed power is not met.
 The method(s) of measurements, method of comparison with guarantees and application of IEC 60041 shall be defined.